 Other Card Options that Might Interest You

 Southwest has another travel rewards card called the Southwest Rapid Rewards® Premier Credit Card.
-With a lower annual fee of $99 and a very similar APR, it might fit your budget better than the Priority card.
+With a lower annual fee of $99 and the same APR currently, it might fit your budget better than the Priority card.

-The introductory offer is the same as the Priority card: Earn up to 75,000 points.
-Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
-Plus, earn 35,000 points after you spend $5,000 on purchases in the first 6 months your account is open.
+The introductory offer is the same as the Priority card: Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
 There’s no $75 annual travel credit with this card.
 You’re also not eligible to take the four upgraded boardings the Priority card offers.